Morningstar-E/Morningstar-E.github.io/README.md

 ![Pedal](https://github.com/Morningstar-E/Morningstar-E.github.io/assets/151593488/463ffbcf-d82c-48bc-b28c-7b3f3b176c2c)

 ## Learning the Guitar
-If you have a guitar and amplifier or an acoustic guitar, you can visit the Ultimate Guitar Tabs or download the app on your phone, the site/app offers lessons on the guitar and tips.
+If you have a guitar and want to learn how to play by your own, you can visit the Ultimate Guitar Tabs or download the app on your phone, the site/app offers lessons on the guitar and tips.
 In the site/app, you can find Tabs of songs wherein it's as the music sheet notes, it's pretty self-explanatory, some song tabs are free but some are locked behind the paywall.
 This is where I started out learning the guitar by myself and still where I can find how to play songs I want to play.
-It also includes two types of tuner on the app.
+The app includes a ton of tabs or chord sheets made by users and the writes themselves, it has 2 types of tuners, types of tabs for the Ukelele, Bass and anything related to string type instruments.

 ### Link to the site: https://www.ultimate-guitar.com/
 ![Guitar Tabs](https://cdn-www.bluestacks.com/bs-images/featured_com.ultimateguitar.tabs.jpg)